R1001/N-Puzzle/doc/Design doc.md

 * Start dialog when "Change level" in menu is tapped.
   - 3 buttons: EASY, MEDIUM & HARD
   - Checkbox: "Remember this level: "
+  - Stop current puzzle-activity (use onStop()) and restart puzzle-activity in selected level.
 * Stop current puzzle-activity (use onStop()) and restart puzzle-activity when "Reset" in menu is tapped.
 * Stop current puzzle-activity (use onStop()) and start ImageSelection-activiy when "Quit" in menu is tapped.